Bluetea577/search_ncbi/README.md

 # search_ncbi
 This tool provides a simple and efficient way to search NCBI databases using the Entrez Programming Utilities (E-utilities)

+## Notice

+This module is still in the development stage.
+If you encounter any issues or have suggestions, please:

+1. Open an issue in our GitHub repository for discussion
+2. Submit a pull request with your proposed changes
+3. Contact the maintainer directly at limingyang577@163.com

+We welcome all forms of contribution and feedback to improve this project.

+---

+**Note:** As this is an open-source project, please ensure that any communication or contribution adheres to our code of conduct and contribution guidelines.

 ## Features

 - Search NCBI databases (e.g., PubMed, Nucleotide, Protein)